1021 1st Ave. N. Fort Dodge, IA 50501

 Don’t take our word for it – meet whose lives have changed

-This place has given me the biggest blessing what started out as a disaster has turned into a new life with all the promise hope and blessings god could give me.
+This place has given me the biggest blessing.
+What started as a disaster has turned into a new life with all the promise, hope, and blessings God could give me.

 A mess turned into something beautiful… I have been blessed!